Qeepsake/react-native-images-collage/README.md

 | imageSwapStyleReset | object        | Yes       | style   | The reverse of imageSwapStyle to reset style after swap.
 Vital for direct manipulation. |
 | seperatorStyle      | object        | Yes       | style   | Style applied to image container.
 Use border width to create margin between images.     |
 | containerStyle      | object        | Yes       | style   | Style applied to the container of the collage.
 Collage border can be applied here.      |

-## Known Issues

-Everyone welcome to help document and fix the known issues.

-- Swapping images of different size container causes one image to no longer fit the container and not adjust until it has been interacted with.

 ## Authors